web3-storage/docs/docs/how-tos/list.md

 #### Listing a subset of uploads

-By default. the `list` method returns information about all uploads made using your Web3.Storage account.
+By default, the [`list` method][reference-js-list] returns information about all uploads made using your Web3.Storage account.
 You can optionally restrict the listing in two ways:
 - Only contain entries that were uploaded before a given timestamp.
 - Limit the total number of returned entries.

 Here's an example of fetching the first 10 uploads made on the previous day: